WRVA (AM): The Voice of Virginia: a "clear channel" station

 By 1930, WRVA was broadcasting 24 hours a day.
-Its 50,000 watt power was intended to reach rural areas.
+It boosted its power to 50,000 watts in 1939 to better reach rural areas.
 Its daytime signal provides at least secondary coverage to most of the eastern portion of Virginia, from Hampton Roads to Fredericksburg.
+Under the right conditions, it reaches as far west as the fringes of the Shenandoah Valley and as far south as northeastern North Carolina.

 At night (when the AM signals travel farther), WRVA can be heard across most of the eastern half of North America with a good radio.
 This includes most of the United States east of the Mississippi River, as well as part of Canada.

 Past personalities

-From 1946–1957, the station carried The Old Dominion Barn Dance, a popular live country music program.
+From 1946 to 1957, the station carried The Old Dominion Barn Dance, a popular live country music program.

 Two of WRVA's more popular personalities were fictional characters.
 In the 1950s and 1960s, when the studio was located across Capitol Square from the Virginia State Capitol in the Hotel Richmond, WRVA's Capitol Squirrel imparted wisdom and tossed an occasional snowball at lawmakers and local government using a voice created by speeding up the recording in manner later made famous by David Seville and his "Alvin and the Chipmunks" characters.
 In the 1970s, the Millard the Mallard character carried on dialogue with announcers during the morning rush hour traffic reports.

 One of WRVA's better known real-life personalities was long-time host Alden Aaroe.
 His Christmas "WRVA Salvation Army Shoe Fund" provided thousands of shoes annually for needy children.
 Although Aaroe died in 1993, the program he headed has continued, having raised over $5.6 million in its history.
 Virginia Commonwealth University and Aaroe's family honor the memory of Alden Aaroe with a scholarship in his name for broadcast journalism students.

 Because of AM radio signal reach, nighttime hosts enjoyed a listenership at considerable distances such as the former head of the Virginia Chapter of the NAACP, host Jack Gravely, whose evening show was heard hundreds of miles away well into neighboring states overnight.
 An overnight country music program headed by "Big John" Trimble targeted truckers in the 1970s, again taking advantage of the large nighttime coverage area of the clear channel station.
 Broadcasting from a remote studio located at Jarrell's Truck Stop in Doswell, Virginia, the show ran for eighteen years.
 It made Big John into a national radio personality.